 Analysis | Lindsey Graham was angrier about Jan.
-6 than he let on — or than he has indicated since
+6 than he let on — or has indicated since

 “There is no doubt that January 6 was one of the saddest days in American history.
 It will be part of President Trump’s term in office,” he said in a statement.
 But: “The charge against former President Trump for inciting violence was contrary to the evidence.”

-In the months that followed, his position softened further.
+In the months that followed, Graham’s position softened further.

-“I want us to continue the policies that I think will make America strong,” he told Axios only two months later.
+“I want us to continue the policies that I think will make America strong,” he told Axios two months later.
 “I believe the best way for the Republican Party to do that is with Trump, not without Trump.”

-He’s since declared that the Republican Party “can’t grow” without Trump and that he would oppose a renewed leadership bid from Senate Minority Leader Mitch McConnell (R-Ky.) unless McConnell had “a working relationship” with Trump — someone who is, at this point, a private citizen.
+He has since declared that the Republican Party “can’t grow” without Trump and that he would oppose a renewed leadership bid from Senate Minority Leader Mitch McConnell (R-Ky.) unless McConnell had “a working relationship” with Trump — someone who is, at this point, a private citizen.

 “There’s something about Trump,” Graham said in that Axios interview last year.
 “There’s a dark side and there’s some magic there.”

 This seems to capture Graham’s view of the former president quite succinctly, the side he likes and the side he doesn’t.
-The challenge is that, since the 2016 election when he called Trump a xenophobe and a bigot, Graham’s kept his reservations private while elevating that “magic.”
+The challenge is that, since the 2016 election when he called Trump a xenophobe and a bigot, Graham has kept his reservations private while elevating that “magic.”

 Even before Jan.
 6 itself, Graham had evaluated and rejected Trump’s claims about fraud.
-There’s a scene depicted in the Bob Woodward and Robert Costa book “Peril” in which aide Lee Holmes discusses with Graham purported evidence of fraud passed along by the White House in a series of memos.
+A scene in the Bob Woodward and Robert Costa book “Peril” depicts aide Lee Holmes discussing with Graham purported evidence of fraud passed along by the White House in a series of memos.

 “Holmes found the sloppiness, the overbearing tone of certainty, and the inconsistencies disqualifying.
 The three memos added up to nothing. …”“Holmes reported to Graham that the data in the memos were a concoction, with a bullying tone and eighth grade writing.”"Graham looked over the memos.
 ‘Third grade,’ he said.
 Holmes said part of the claim was based on an affidavit."Graham said, ‘I can get an affidavit tomorrow saying the world is flat.’ "